Home

 Spit Roasted Veal - Simply seasoned rolled joint on the rotisserie.
 One of my favorite ways to eat veal.

-For the healthy ones amongst us how about a beef salad straight off the grill?
+For the healthy ones among us how about a beef salad straight off the grill?

 Thai style roast beef salad - Seared beef with a oriental twist makes for a really tasty offering.